backstage/backstage/.changeset/khaki-fans-brake.md

 '@backstage/plugin-scaffolder-backend': patch
 ---

-Fix issue with absolute paths on windows hosts
+Fix issue on Windows where templated files where not properly skipped as intended.